yulingtianxia/pbxprojHelper/README.md

 The outline view shows entire data of project.pbxproj file.
 You can expand an item if it's type is collection(dictionary or array).
 For example, the value for key `objects` is an dictionary which contains 34 key-value pairs.
 You can expand `objects` to view its content.
 For key-value pairs of dictionary, the 1st/2nd column means "Key"/"Value".
 If the value is a collection(not String or Number.ect), the 2nd column shows a description of the collection; For elements of array, the 1st column means "Element", but the 2nd column contains nothing.

-**You can paste the text in outline view by just a click on the text.
-If you want to paste the whole keypath from root node, double click it.**
+**You can copy the text in outline view by just a click on the text.
+If you want to copy the whole keypath from root node, double click it.**

 ## Filter